-(U.S. dollars in millions) Year Open ed 20)11 Revenue Percentage of 2012 Revenue L Europe Region(1) 1995 \$ 162.7 9% (1) Europe region includes Austria, Belgium, Czech Republic, Denmark, Finland, France, Germany, reland, Iceland rg, the Netherla , Israel, Italy, Inds, Norway, Poland, Romania, Russia, Slovakia, South Africa, Spain, Sweden, Switzerland, Turkey, Ukraine and the United Kingdom.
+(U.S. dollars in millions) Year Opened 2011 Revenue Percentage of 2011 Revenue Europe Region (1) 1995 \$ 162.7 9%

+(1) Europe region includes Austria, Belgium, Czech Republic, Denmark, Finland, France, Germany, Hungary, Ireland, Iceland, Israel, Italy, Luxembourg, the Netherlands, Norway, Poland, Portugal,

+Romania, Russia, Slovakia, South Africa, Spain, Sweden, Switzerland, Turkey, Ukraine and the United Kingdom.

 We offer a majority of our Pharmanex and Nu Skin products in the Europe region.
-In 2011, following a successful introduction in late 2010, we launched our ageLOCVitality in the majority of our markets in the region.
-We introduced our ageLOC Galvanic Body Spa together with our ageLOC Galvanic Spa Body Shaping Gel and ageLOC Dermatic Effects Body Contouring Lotion in Europe in the first quarter of 2012, and currently plan to launch these products during the second quarter of 2012.
-We currently plan to introduce our ageLOC R2 in the majority of our markets in the region in the fourth quarter of 2012, followed by a second quarter 2013 launch.
+In 2011, following a successful introduction in late 2010, we launched our ageLOC Vitality in the majority of our markets in the region.
+We introduced our ageLOC Vitality Vit